getify/Functional-Light-JS/manuscript/ch2.md

 You sometimes hear people refer to these inputs as "arguments" and sometimes as "parameters".
 So what's that all about?

-*Arguments* are the values you pass in, and *parameters* are the named variables inside the function that receive those passed in values.
+*Arguments* are the values you pass in, and *parameters* are the named variables inside the function that receive those passed-in values.
 Example:

 ```js
 function foo(x,y) {